 When the runtime dynamic linker links an application before running, it reads the soname from application’s executable file.
 This soname is

 libfoo.so.x.
 A symbolic link with this name must exist, pointing to the actual library file.
-This allows loading the library, regardless of the Y component of version, because the soname does not change.
+This allows loading the library, regardless of the Y component of a version, because the soname does not change.

 The Y component of the version number is not limited to just a single number.
-Additionally, some libraries encode version in their name.
+Additionally, some libraries encode their version in their name.

 Reading soname from a file